Actor Biography

 Now I've never strung girls along, well I'm ashamed to admit, I have wasted their time a few times, but I've honestly never two timed a woman.
 But dreaming, lying to myself is the absolute best thing I'm good at!
 It that sense I am Billy you see!

 A reoccurring daydream is accepting best actor at the Oscars and talking about Billy Liar, saying I am Billy Liar, and will someone prove to me this isn't just another dream.
 Movies have always been my first love over theatre, but rarer than living, breathing mermaids in my experience.
 (I've long loved mermaids!), My other frequent Billy theatre dream goes something like this.
 I'm being interviewed by tv news in the circular auditorium of The Royal Exchange Theatre, Manchester's real theatre of dreams, where like an old thesp with great conviction I recount my oft rehearsed speech of how I never felt I was a proper actor until I got to perform at the Royal Exchange, the magical circle venue of fabulous stories like Count of Monte Cristo, Philoctetes, Moby Dick & As you like it!
-And how just walking though the big hall and looking at the unearthly lunar module landed there would instill excitement in me.
+And how just walking though the big hall and looking at the unearthly lunar module landed there would instil excitement in me.

 The 1980s had started with me being hoovered up by a succession of government schemes with no job prospect at the end, I went to work in Rare Records on John Dalton Street in Manc when I was 16, where Ian Curtis had once worked, a lady who worked there called Maggie who'd known him, told me I reminded her of him.
 I did 3 schemes in all, the last of which where I was a graphic artist collapsed before it even got to the end, because they didn't really need me.